SACRAMENTO METROPOLITAN ARTS COMMISSION MEMBERS

 The City and County of Sacramento encourage and promote participation by citizens in their decision making process.
 Most notable is the appointment of citizens to a number of standing Commissions to advise the City Council and County Board of Supervisors on specific issues.
 Current Arts Commissioners are listed below in alphabetical order.

 Jason Silva was appointed to the Arts Commission by the County of Sacramento in 2015.
 Silva is a partner and design principal at Dreyfuss & Blackford Architects and has served as Creative Director for TEDx Sacramento.
 He is a graduate of California Polytechnic State University, San Luis Obispo and attended Virginia Tech’s Washington Alexandria Architecture Consortium.
 He is Vice President of Communications & Public Affairs for the American Institute of Architects, California Council and has lectured nationally on environmental and technological innovations.
-Silva grew up and now lives in Sacramento.
+Silva grew up in and now lives in Sacramento.
 Silva describes his approach to design--and to architecture--as “performance-based.”
 As a leader in communication and environmental design, he envisions a world that can engage in discussion leading toward a reality that is greater than perception.

 LOUIS A. VISMARA, M.D.